 Step 2 - Landscape capture - product managers need to have a full understanding of what happens in the landscape in which a new product or service will be launched.
 The landscape is more than only the competitors' scan.

-Step 4 - Business model design and test - it's the first step when go-to-market strategy mixes with a product launch.
+Step 4 - Business model design and test - it's the first step when strategy mixes with a product launch steps.
 Go-to-market strategy guidelines are in place, and the strategy can be executed.
-At this stage, product launch managers focus on designing and testing the business model (growth streams, cost structure, distribution, resources).
-It's a first step in the whole framework where strategy mixes with the product launch.
+At this stage, product launch focuses on designing and testing the business model (growth streams, cost structure, distribution, resources).

-Step 5 - Product/service design and test - at this stage working prototype (product launch) or framework (service launch) is available.
+Step 5 - Product/service design and test - at this stage working prototype is available.
 It can be exposed to customers via various experiments.

 Step 7 - Complete launch - Step 6 provided technical and business feedback; now it's a time for a real launch.

 Step 8 - Product managers control the new product performance by applying various metrics.
 It's a step that protects the company assets by shutting down quickly offerings that don't work.